-- Promote case studies of Women in Agriculture. - Promote awareness of the availability of feed resilience advice. - Promote case studies of farms incorporating environmental management. - Complete a full suite of case studies covering all four core one-to-one services. - Identify a mix of male and female farmers for all core services. - Identify a range of experienced farmers and new entrants who have benefitted from FAS services and could feature in case studies.
+- Promote case studies of monitor farms who have utilised the service - Promote the use of the service by crofters and small farms - Promote case studies of farms incorporating environmental management. - Identify a mix of male and female farmers for all core services. - Identify a range of experienced farmers and new entrants who have benefitted from FAS services and could feature in case studies.